 Move onto the job specifics if everything is okay by this point.
 What is the planned destination?
 Where do you want to be picked up?
 How much time does the truck require to reach the destination?
 Would the driver be capable of calling you as soon as he or she is close to the pick-up location?

 Lastly, ensure that you talk about payment before putting down your phone.
 Are there extra fees, such as travel fees or hookup fees?
 What kinds of payments are acknowledged?
-Nowadays, more firms are able to accept debit cards and credit cards.
+Nowadays, more firms are able to accept debit cards, credit cards and check this online cash advances.
 However, that has not been the case always, and there are firms that still would only accept check or cash.

 If you fall in the 2nd category, here are questions to ask: